3505473356/Detecting-Potential-Mussel-Reef-in-ROV-Videos-Using-Deep-Learning/README.md

 Firstly, download the YOLO code `yolov5_modified`, and use `detect.py` to detect and mark mussels in videos with rectangles.
 Same as the turtorial in the https://github.com/ultralytics/yolov5/blob/master/tutorial.ipynb.
 For example, "python detect.py --weights best.pt(trained model) --source xxxxx(path of video)".

-Secondly, one file named by the video's name is created, it includes .npy files, the number of them is the number of frames in the video.
+Secondly, one file named by the video's name is created, it includes .npy files archived can be check later, the number of them is the number of frames in the video.
+And one graph(time vs mean coverage) will be generated.

-Thirdly, run the `PostProcess.ipynb`, set visulization parameters and output the result.

 For segmentation, it's the same as the turtorial in https://github.com/ultralytics/yolov5/blob/master/segment/tutorial.ipynb.
 In directory yolov5_modified/segment, run command "python predict.py --data musselreef_seg_4.yaml --weights best.pt(trained model) --source xxxxx(path of video)" to mark mussels in videos with red masks and bounding boxes.
 Make sure correct weights and configuration for image segmentation is used.